 The Abused Positive Side of the Kailyan Mentality

 When you vote for a person who doesn’t deserve it but who made you feel special for once and made false promises to you, are you not putting the quality of your vote in the lowest level?
 Why can you not support people who are obviously better in public service?
 Why can you not support those whose real intention is to serve you?
 You don’t vote for the deserving ones because you have personal or family glitches with them.
 Or you don’t vote for the deserving ones because you were promised of something else.
-By doing that, you sacrifice public service at the expense of other people especially the poor who are not even related to you.
+By doing that, you sacrifice public service at the expense of other people especially the poor who are not related to any public official or candidate.

 But yes, you have spoken.
 And I respect it.
 That is how democracy works.
 But it is the uninformed democracy which is the most dangerous.
 Next time, before you shade those circles, do some research.
-Next time, before you decide, don’t think of personal gain or whether he is your kailyan or not, think of the community as a whole.
+Next time, before you decide, don’t think of personal gain or whether he is your kailyan, kasinsin or kabagyan, think of the community as a whole.
 Think of the benefit of those members of the community WHO ARE NOT RELATED TO YOU but whose only hope is the government.

 In election period, let us not apply the old adage saying that blood is thicker than water.
 Because in public service, there is no kailyan or kasinsin, PUBLIC SERVICE DOESN’T CHOOSE WHO TO SERVE.